Leonardo Araújo: International career

 Leonardo was part of the Brazil under-20 team that placed third in the 1989 FIFA World Youth Championship.
 He made his full international debut for Brazil in 1990.
 He was selected as a left-back for the 1994 FIFA World Cup, keeping the young Roberto Carlos out of the team, much to the latter's chagrin.
-Leonardo played well in the first games but was then given a four-match suspension for elbowing the American midfielder Tab Ramos in the head, causing a skull fracture that hospitalized him for three and a half months.
+Leonardo played well in the first group games but was then given a four-match suspension for elbowing the American midfielder Tab Ramos in the head in the round of 16, causing a skull fracture that hospitalized him for three and a half months.
 Leonardo's suspension prevented him from participating in the remainder of the competition.
-It was the second longest ban imposed in World Cup history, after Mauro Tassotti's eight-game suspension for breaking the nose of Luis Enrique at the same tournament.
-In 1995, he took part in the Copa América with Brazil, where the team reached the final.
+At the time, it was the second longest ban imposed in World Cup history, after Italian defender Mauro Tassotti's eight-game suspension for breaking the nose of Spaniard Luis Enrique in the quarter-final at the same tournament.
+The record was broken when Uruguayan striker Luis Suárez was banned for biting Italian defender Giorgio Chiellini in his team's final group match of the 2014 FIFA World Cup.
+Brazil went on to win the title, defeating Italy on penalties in the final after a 0–0 draw.

+In 1995, he took part in the Copa América with Brazil, where the team reached the final, scoring one goal in 3–0 win over Colombia in the team's final group match; Leonardo did not feature in the final, however, in which Brazil lost out to hosts Uruguay 5–3 on penalties after a 1–1 draw.

 In 1997, Leonardo was given the number 10 shirt for the national team.
-He was an important member of the team that won the Copa América in 1997, and also won the FIFA Confederations Cup later that year.
+He was an important member of the team that won the Copa América in 1997, starting in the 3–1 victory over hosts Bolivia in the final; he also won the FIFA Confederations Cup later that year, but was an unused substitute in the 6–0 final victory over Australia.

-Leonardo played all seven games in his second World Cup, helping Brazil to a second-place finish.
+Leonardo played all seven games in his second World Cup in 1998, helping Brazil to a second-place finish, after a 3–0 loss to hosts France in the final.
 In the second opening round match against Morocco, he netted one shot and began celebrating, but was later called off-side.

 He was last selected to play for Brazil in the 2002 World Cup qualifying campaign and ended his international career in 2002 with 60 caps and 8 goals for Brazil.